ibm-cloud-docs/vpc/bare_metal_server_network.md

 After you add a standard vSwitch or distributed vSwitch, you must select one of the available PCI interfaces as the Uplink on the new vSwitch.
 Therefore, before you add a vSwitch, you need to make sure that at least one PCI interface is used as the Uplink.

-The IP of the PCI interface can be used by the VMkernel adapter.
-{: note}
+If the VMkernel adapter uses the same IP address as the PCI interface, the Mac address of the VMkernel adapter must use the same Mac address as the PCI interface.{: note}

 The PCI interfaces that are created on a bare metal server are displayed in VMware vSphere as `vmnic0`, `vmnic1`, `vmnic2`, and so on.
 You can identify the target PCI interface in vSphere through its MAC address.